tvdboom/ATOM/README.md

     + if 1, randomly split the set to a train and validation set and fit and score the BO's selected model on them
     + if >1, perform a k-fold cross validation on the training set and score the BO as the output
 * **bootstrap: int, optional (default=None)**
-Assess the robustness of the model using a boootstrapping method on the training set and scoring them on the test set.
-If None, no bootstrapping is performed.
+Number of bootstrapped samples to use for bagging.
+If None, no bagging is performed.

 ATOM methods (utilities)